danielfoehrKn/kubeswitch/README.md

 ## Features

-- Fuzzy search for `kubeconfig` files in a configurable location on your local filesystem.
+- Fuzzy search for `kubeconfig` files in a configurable location on the local filesystem.
 - Isolation between terminal sessions
-  - Each terminal window can target a different cluster
+  - Each terminal window can target a different cluster (does not override the current-context in a shared kubeconfig).
-  - Each terminal window can target the same cluster and set a [different namespace preference](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/#setting-the-namespace-preference) e.g via the tool [kubens](https://github.com/ahmetb/kubectx)
+  - Each terminal window can target the same cluster and set a [different namespace preference](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/#setting-the-namespace-preference) e.g via the tool [kubens](https://github.com/ahmetb/kubectx).
+- Efficient recursive search with hot reload (adding files when they are found - especially useful when searching large directories).
-- `Kubeconfig` is prefixed with the (immediate) parent folder name.
-Context names in `kubeconfig` files do not always identify the cluster in a way that you can easily find it - especially when they are generated.
+- Contexts are easily identifiable.
+The `context` is prefixed with the (immediate) parent folder name to allow to easily find the context ypu are looking for.
-- Live preview (does not include credentials).
+- Live preview of the kubeconfig file (**sanitized from credentials**).
+- Extensible with Hooks (comparable with Git pre-commit hooks).

 ![demo GIF](resources/switch-demo.gif)